-From time to time we may also use subscriber e-mail addresses to send additional information to our readers that we feel may be of interest to them.
+We also use subscriber/user e-mail addresses to send e-newsletters and/or additional information to our readers that we feel may be of interest to them.
 In these cases the list is only released to a reputable third party service bureau for the purpose of sending a specific broadcast.
-If you wish to no longer receive a certain type of e-mail correspondence you may unsubscribe by clicking on the unsubscribe link directly in the e-mail communication itself or by contacting our Circulation Department at email@example.com or calling 800-409-8688.
+If you wish to no longer receive a certain type of e-mail correspondence you may unsubscribe by clicking on the unsubscribe link directly in the e-mail communication itself, by visiting our unsubscribe page or by contacting our Circulation Department at email@example.com or calling 800-409-8688.

 a) To determine if the person supplying the information qualifies for a controlled (free) subscription to a magazine (based upon professional services or industry affiliation).

 b) To help target editorial content for the reader’s benefit.

 c) To advise advertisers and potential advertisers of the type of readers so that they may include goods and services in their advertisements that are of interest to them.

 d) To better understand reader’s needs and preferences.

 e) To organize and administer contests and/or surveys.

 Any information provided to editorial staff and/or advertisers/potential advertisers about subscriber/user interests, occupations, and the types of goods and services their company sells or buys is in no way linked to individual subscribers.
 It is supplied only in aggregate as numerical percentage data.